-Since then, I've gone on to qualify as a pregnancy yoga teacher with Nadia Narain and Triyoga, and completed my Yin training with the incredible Norman Blair in May this year.
-I undertook a six-month mentorship with the inimitable Naomi Absalom in late 2016 witnessed an unquantifiable growth in my teaching.
-This autumn, I will begin my advanced teacher training with Jason Crandell, again at Triyoga, and started assisting him on his London-based trainings shortly after.
+Since then, I've gone on to qualify as a pregnancy yoga teacher with Nadia Narain and Triyoga, and completed my Yin training with Norman Blair in May 2017.
+I undertook a six-month mentorship with the inimitable Naomi Absalom in late 2016 witnessed an unequivocal growth in my teaching.
+In March 2018 I completed my 500hr advanced training in vinyasa yoga with Jason Crandell, again at Triyoga, and started assisting him on his London-based trainings shortly after.
 I am forever indebted to all my teachers and feel incredibly lucky to have had the opportunity to learn from them all.

 I recently relocated to Edinburgh after three wonderful years teaching full time in London, and I'm so excited to be sharing my passion with this wonderful community.
 Please check out my timetable here, or go to my Instagram or Facebook pages for weekly schedule updates (including all cover classes).

 If you're interested in private classes, yoga at work or producing some yoga-related content together (I love combining my passion for words with my passion for this practice), then drop me an email at firstname.lastname@example.org.